atolab/zenoh-web/content/docs/manual/abstractions.md

   - **expr**: is a [path expression](#path-expression).

-  - **filter**: a list of predicates separated by `'&'` allowing to perform filtering on the [values](#value) associated with the matching keys.
+  - **filter**: a list of predicates separated by `'&'` to filter on the [values](#value) associated with the matching keys.
     Each predicate has the form "`field`-`operator`-`value`" where:

-     - *field* is the name of a field in the value (is applicable and is existing. otherwise the predicate is false)
+     - *field* is the name of a field in the value (is applicable and is existing otherwise the predicate is false)
      - *operator* is one of a comparison operators: `<` , `>` , `<=`  , `>=`  , `=`  , `!=`
-     - *value* is the the value to compare the field's value with
+     - *value* is the value to compare the field's value with

-  - **fragment**: a list of fields names allowing to return a sub-part of each value.
+  - **fragment**: a list of field names to return a sub-part of each value.
-    This feature only applies to structured values using a "self-describing" encoding, such as JSON or XML.
+    This feature only applies to structured values using "self-describing" encoding, such as JSON or XML.
-    It allows to select only some fields within the structure.
-A new structure with only the selected fields will be used in place of the original value.
+    It enables users to select only some fields within the structure.
+A new structure with only the selected fields is used in place of the original value.

-_**NOTE**_: _the filters and fragments are not yet supported in current zenoh version._
+_**NOTE**_: _The filters and fragments are not yet supported in the current zenoh version._

 ---
 ## Value